Magnetic field induced anomalous pion couplings: Numerical results

+where the value for $G_{ps}$ is usually considered in phenomenological investigations of the pion-nucleon interaction \cite{Gps}.
+We will explore two kinematical regions, which are \begin{itemize} \item On-shell quarks and off-shell pions $K^\mu = ( M , 0,0,0 )$, and $Q^\mu = (0,-\vec{Q})$, with $Q^2 = - \vec{q}^{\; 2}$.
 This can be interesting for analyzing processes such as pion exchange in which constituent quarks are representative of the nucleon (or any other hadron) - along with the usual view of the CQM.